rholford/867_project/README.md

 The GloVe embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/, the 6B pre-trained model was used.
 ## Training
-To train the model(s) in the paper iteratively run through the attached notebook, Final_VAE
+To train the model iteratively run through the attached notebook, Final_VAE.ipynb

 The cell that trains is:
 ```